Over-Investing in IT Support

-- The employee feels the incentive to show their value by appearing busy.
-This can evolve to a lot of “make work” projects.
-I’ve seen more than one situation where a small organization has paid dearly to have their IT person painstakingly create reams of relatively-useless technical documentation (nearly all of which could be collected automatically with the right tools) and/or “automate” the environment using scripts and customized solutions that only he/she understands.
-Sometimes these things happen from pure boredom — IT people like challenge and to learn.
+1. The employee feels the need to show their value by appearing busy.
+This can evolve into a lot of “make work” projects.
+We’ve seen more than one siuation where a small organization has paid dearly to have their IT person painstakingly create reams of relatively-useless technical documentation (nearly all of which could be collected automatically with the right tools) and/or “automate” the environment using scripts and customized solutions that only he/she understands.
+Sometimes these things happen from pure boredom — IT people like a challenge and the opportunity to learn.
 Idle hands…

-- The employee ends up with additional responsibilities outside of leading and maintaining the IT infrastructure that distract them from doing their core function well.
-The end result is often the person can only get to the fires and is never allowed to get ahead of things.
+2. The employee ends up with additional responsibilities outside of leading and maintaining the IT infrastructure that distract them from doing their core job.
+The end result is often that the person can only get to the IT fires and is never able to get ahead of things.

-Are you worried your internal person has “made work” or become overly distracted?
+Are you worried your internal IT employee has “made work” or become overly distracted?
 I’d be happy to discuss whether or not it would make sense for us to assess your situation.
 Give me a call.